News on Treatment Potential For XMRV, Will It Help Ill Gulf War Veterans?

 Our analysis demonstrates that XMRV exhibits a distinct pattern of nucleoside analog susceptibility that correlates with the structure of the pseudosugar moiety and that XMRV is sensitive to a broader range of antiretroviral drugs than has previously been reported.
 We suggest that the divergent drug sensitivity profiles of XMRV and HIV-1 are partially explained by specific amino acid differences in their respective protease, RT and integrase sequences.
 Our data provide a basis for choosing specific antiretroviral drugs for clinical studies in XMRV-infected patients.

-Posted by Denise Nichols on Aug 31 2010, With 0 Reads, Filed under Gulf War Illness (GWI), Health.
+Posted by Denise Nichols on August 31, 2010, With 213 Reads Filed under Gulf War Illness (GWI), Health.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.